 Our body language will help our dog if we are completely turned towards the lost object, as well as staring at the object.

 Video: Increasing the distance

 Step 6: Let’s walk in the garden with our dog, along a border near a single grassy area and drop the sock, out of the dog’s sight, into the grass.
 Stop and invite our dog to look for the sock.

 Step 7: Let’s start to “lose” our sock on the walk.

 As the change of environment induces an important difficulty, let’s decrease the level of difficulty of one of the other parameters (reduce the distance for example or choose a place where the dog can see the object easily).

 Next steps: start all over again… with a new object (wallet, slipper, key ring,…).

 Learning without pressure

-In the same vein, it is useless to “motivate” our dog by repeating the request (“search” for instance).
-While our dog is focused on the treat search, he mainly uses his eyesight and his nose.
-Repeating “search”, “search”, “search” distracts him and floods his ears and his brain with useless information.
-It’s just distraction, not motivation.
+In the same vein, there is no need to “motivate” our dog by repeating the request (“search” for example).
+While our dog is focused on the track of the lost object, he mainly uses his sight and sense of smell.
+Repetitions of “search”, “search”, “search” distract him and overwhelm his ears and brain with unnecessary information.
+This is only distraction, not motivation.